-99. Surface and Groundwater Quality.
+- (vii) Dispose any wastes generated by construction activities in designated sites; and - (viii) Conduct surface quality inspection according to the Environmental Management Plan (EMP). - 102.
+Surface and Groundwater Quality.
 Another physical impact that is often associated with excavation is the effect on drainage and the local water table if groundwater and surface water collect in the voids.
 In the project area, groundwater table is much deeper than the anticipated excavation depth and therefore this impact is not envisaged.
-However during the rains, water will be collected in open pits and trenches.
-The water collected in excavated pits will contain silt and disposal of this in drainage channels lead to silting.
-To avoid this the contractor needs to be implement the following measures:

-- (i) As far as possible control the entry of runoff from upper areas into the excavated pits, and work area by creation of temporary drains or bunds around the periphery of work area - (ii) Pump out the water collected in the pits / excavations to a temporary sedimentation pond; dispose off only clarified water into drainage channels/streams after sedimentation in the temporary ponds

-(iii) Consider safety aspects related to pit collapse due to accumulation of water

-100. Generation of Construction Wastes.
+However during the rains, water is collected in open pits and trenches.
+The water collected in excavated pits contain silt and disposal of this in drainage channels lead to silting.
+To avoid this the contractor needs to be implement the following measures: - (i) As far as possible control the entry of runoff from upper areas into the excavated pits, and work area by creation of temporary drains or bunds around the periphery of work area - (ii) Pump out the water collected in the pits / excavations to a temporary sedimentation pond; dispose of only clarified water into drainage channels/streams after sedimentation in the temporary ponds - (iii) Consider safety aspects related to pit collapse due to accumulation of water - 103.
+Generation of Construction Wastes.
 Solid wastes generated from the construction activities are excess excavated earth (spoils), discarded construction materials, cement bags, wood, steel, oils, fuels and other similar items.
 Domestic solid wastes may also be generated from the workers' camp.
 Improper waste management could cause odor and vermin problems, pollution and flow obstruction of nearby watercourses and could negatively impact the landscape.
-Total earthwork excavation will be nearly10,00,000 m3, of which nearly 90% -95% will be reused, and the remaining 1,00,000-50,000 m3 of excess soil needs to be disposed safely.
-The following mitigation measures to minimize impacts from waste generation shall be implemented by the contractor:

-- (i) Prepare and implement a Construction Waste (Spoils) Management Plan (format is given in Appendix 4) - (ii) As far as possible utilize the debris and excess soil in construction purpose, for example for raising the ground level or construction of access roads etc., - (iii) Avoid stockpiling any excess spoils at the site for long time.
-Excess excavated soils should be disposed off to approved designated areas immediately - (iv) If disposal is required, the site shall be selected preferably from barren, infertile lands; sites should located away from residential areas, forests, water bodies and any other sensitive land uses - (v) Domestic solid wastes should be properly segregated in biodegradable and nonbiodegradable for collection and disposal to designated solid waste disposal site; create a compost pit (with impermeable bottom and sides)at workers camp sites for disposal of biodegradable waste; non-biodegradable / recyclable material shall be collected separately and sold in the local recycling material market - (vi) Residual and hazardous wastes such as oils, fuels, and lubricants shall be disposed-off via licensed (by TNPCB) third parties; - (vii) Prohibit burning of construction and/or domestic waste; - (viii) Ensure that wastes are not haphazardly thrown in and around the project site; provide proper collection bins, and create awareness to use the dust bins; recycle waste material where possible - (ix) Conduct site clearance and restoration to original condition after the completion of construction work; PIU to ensure that site is properly restored prior to issuing of construction completion certificate
+Total earthwork excavation is nearly10,00,000 m3, of which nearly 90% -95% is reused, and the remaining 1,00,000-50,000 m3 of excess soil needs to be disposed safely.
+The following mitigation measures to minimize impacts from waste generation shall be implemented by the contractor: - (i) Prepare and implement a Construction Waste (Spoils) Management Plan (format is given in Appendix 4) - (ii) As far as possible utilize the debris and excess soil in construction purpose, for example for raising the ground level or construction of access roads etc., - (iii) Avoid stockpiling any excess spoils at the site for long time.
+Excess excavated soils should be disposed of at approved designated areas immediately.
+In regard to excavated earth from the Madipakkam WDS site, care should be taken to see to that the excavated earth is not used as filling / construction material in any of the project sites and should be disposed at approved designated areas only. - (iv) If disposal is required, the site shall be selected preferably from barren, infertile lands; sites should located away from residential areas, forests, water bodies and any other sensitive land uses and should be approved by authorised agencies; - (v) Domestic solid wastes should be properly segregated in biodegradable and non-biodegradable for collection and disposal to designated solid waste disposal site; create a compost pit (with impermeable bottom and sides)at workers camp sites for disposal of biodegradable waste; non-biodegradable / recyclable material shall be collected separately and sold in the local recycling material market - (vi) Residual and hazardous wastes such as oils, fuels, and lubricants shall be disposed-off via licensed (by TNPCB) third parties; - (vii) Prohibit burning of construction and/or domestic waste; - (viii) Ensure that wastes are not haphazardly thrown in and around the project site; provide proper collection bins, and create awareness to use the dust bins; recycle waste material where possible